JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1988_07.md

 Since readers of _The URANTIA Book_ are surely interested in the subject of prophesy, it may be opportune and helpful to study more deeply what our book says about the relatively near future.

 The most significant things Jesus said about it are to be found in section 2 of Paper 176, wherein he said: “_The things which you now look down upon are coming to an end, but this will be a new beginning out of which the gospel of the kingdom will go to all the world and this salvation will spread to all peoples.
-And when the kingdom shall have come to its full fruition, be assured that the Father in heaven will not fail to visit you with an enlarged revelation of truth..._” ([UB 176:2.3](/en/The_Urantia_Book/176#p2_3))
+And when the kingdom shall have come to its full fruition, be assured that the Father in heaven will not fail to visit you with an enlarged revelation of truth..._” (<a id="a39_482"></a>[UB 176:2.3](/en/The_Urantia_Book/176#p2_3))

 [Read more](/en/article/Henry_Begemann/Springtime_A_study_of_the_future_3)